VirdocsSoftware/django-compressor/README.rst

 The ``debug`` keyword argument is special.
 The compress renderer interprets this as an override for the ``DEBUG`` flag in ``settings.py``.
 This can be used to always render the complete tag list or to always render the compressed version.
-Debug is use like any other keyword argument.
+Debug is used like any other keyword argument.
 The value is expected to be either ``true`` or ``false``.

 Extending Compress